jkwchui/chem-jon-hk/docs/chem/README.md

   end
 </mermaid>

 This is implicit in experienced teacher's heads but I haven't seen it expressed on paper.
+It is not necessary optimal but I think you'd become clearer about the dependencies when you take it apart.

-Under the "Jon" tab there is a separate section on how I teach.
+Under the *Jon* tab there is a separate section on how I teach.
 This includes [musings on pedagogy](../jon/teaching/principles.html), [activities](../jon/teaching/plays.html), and [technical guides](../jon/teaching/techniques.html).

 <!-- Thinking behind explanation, and caveats are hidden on the page and can be viewed by toggling on the Teacher switch under Settings. -->

 For more resources I suggest you to subscribe to our Teacher Resource Exchange.
-Instructions for access can be found on the myIB forums.
+Instructions for access can be found on the [myIB forums](https://internationalbaccalaureate.force.com/IBProgramme/s/question/0D50O00004pjt0YSAQ/teacher-resource-exchange).
+You can also contact me through there.